scientific-python/scientific-python-archive/presentations/accepted/stellenbosch-2022/slides.md

 None of this matters if we cannot rely on the answers.

+Technical:

 - Revision control
 - Testing / continuous integration
 - Code review
 - Documentation
 - Iteration

+Social:

+- Governance (*see also:* people)

 Notes:

+No matter how sound philosophy, we still need working code!

 Code review both during development cycle, but also during use where users can easily introspect for problems.